 Are you worried about protecting your valuable pension if your marriage ends in divorce?
 It’s a common concern that many people have when they’re getting married or going through a divorce.
-In this article, we’re going to explore the topic of safeguarding your pension with a prenuptial agreement, also known as a prenup.
-We’ll discuss the advantages, things to think about, and the steps involved in using this legal document to create a layer of protection for your pension.
+Spoiler alert: a prenup is your best bet in protecting your pension.
+An enforceable prenup can make sure any retirement funds are safeguarded and outlined as your separate property.
+So, let’s discuss the advantages of a prenup, things to think about, and the steps involved in using this legal document to create a layer of protection for your future safety net.

 A prenuptial agreement is a contract that a couple signs before they get married.
 It’s a way to figure out who gets what if the marriage doesn’t work out.
 Now, you might think prenups are only for rich people or those who are worried their marriage will fail, but that’s not true!
 Prenups are actually super helpful for protecting different things you own, like your pension.
-They are also an emotional document that helps set expectations between you and your partner by facilitating in-depth communication on a variety of hard-hitting topics, like death, divorce, children, finances, etc. The bottom line is that prenups can be a valuable tool for anyone!
+They are also an emotional document that helps set expectations between you and your partner by facilitating in-depth communication on a variety of hard-hitting topics, like death, divorce, children, finances, etc. The bottom line is that prenups can be a valuable tool for anyone, no matter how much money you have.

 Let’s be real here: divorces and separations can be complicated.
-Pensions are often considered part of the marital/community property because they are accrued during the marriage.
+Pensions are often considered part of the marital/community property because they are usually accrued mostly during the marriage.
 When something is considered marital/community property, it is subject to division between you and your spouse if the marriage comes to an end.
+Depending on whether you live in an equitable distribution state or a community property state and your specific situation, you could lose half or more of your pension.
 Yikes!
-That’s why it’s important to explore ways to shield your pension from any potential storm.
+That’s why it’s important to consider a prenuptial agreement to protect your hard-earned retirement.

 By incorporating pensions into a prenuptial agreement, you gain several advantages.
 Firstly, it safeguards your pension funds, creating a layer of protection so your pension remains intact.
 This protection becomes especially crucial if you’ve contributed to your pension over many years and rely on it as a primary source of income during retirement.